-If you have been injured in a car accident, and work tirelessly to get you maximum compensation for your damages.
-Many car wreck cases are able to be settled prior to a lawsuit being filed, but if the insurance company is not playing fair we have no problem with filing a lawsuit for recovery if your injuries were caused by the carelessness or recklessness of another driver.
+Our award winning personal injury attorneys can provide you with expert guidance when you are injured in a car accident, and work tirelessly to get you maximum compensation for your damages.
+Many car wreck cases are able to be settled prior to a lawsuit being filed, but if the insurance company is not playing fair our team can assist with filing a lawsuit for recovery if your injuries were caused by the carelessness or recklessness of another driver.

 How Long Does a Plaintiff Have to File a Car Wreck Claim?

-Liability and Modified Comparative Fault Rules
+Liability and Modified Comparative Fault

 Proving liability for an accident is essential when filing a claim for personal damages.
-If the plaintiff can prove that the other driver owed them a legal duty, defaulted on this duty, and consequently caused the accident that injured the plaintiff, the at-fault driver could be liable for the plaintiff’s damages.
+If the plaintiff can prove that the other driver owed them a legal duty, violated this duty, and consequently caused the accident that injured the plaintiff, the at-fault driver could be liable for the plaintiff’s damages.

-Speak with a Montgomery County Car Accident Attorney
+Contact a Montgomery County Car Accident Attorney

 Our team of Montgomery County car accident lawyers can provide the legal support and guidance you need to move forward after a devastating crash.
 We can work with you to answer your questions, get you appropriate medical care, and recover compensation for your injuries as a result of the accident.
 Our focus is always on obtaining maximum dollar compensation for your car accident claim, whether by settlement or verdict, and allow you to focus on recovering from your injuries suffered in the car accident.
 Our team of award winning trial attorneys can work tirelessly to safeguard your rights and get you the compensation you deserve.
 To speak with a skilled attorney, contact us today for a free initial case consultation.